Chief Instructor • Master George Rego

 - IKA Weapons Qualified Certification (2004)

-Sensei wasn’t only entrusted with heading a dojo but given the responsibility of expanding the reach of the art when he moved to Palm Coast, Florida.
-The Southeastern United States was once uncharted territory for the style and association.
-Despite his young age, the founder maintained complete and total confidence in his young black belt.
-At the 1999 annual IKA New England awards banquet he staunchly declared, “George is going to head up Florida and do amazing things!
+Despite his youth, Rego was entrusted with responsibilities that extended well beyond leading a single dojo.
+Upon relocating to Palm Coast, Florida, he was charged with expanding the reach of the art into the Southeastern United States—at the time, uncharted territory for both the style and the association.
+The founder’s confidence in his young black belt was publicly affirmed at the 1999 IKA New England Awards Banquet, where Shihan Arel declared, “George is going to head up Florida and do amazing things!
 I know he will!
 I know he will!”
-Within a few short years, Rego Sensei had the most well attended IKA dojo worldwide.
-In 2004 he expanded the dojo to a full-time storefront location.
-In 2005 he was awarded the IKA’s Martial Artist of the Year (renamed the “Master Robert Longo Award of Excellence) for greatly expanding the scope and standard of the art.
-His leadership style, technical mastery, contagious passion, and the deep care for those he teaches created a world-class dojo that is widely acknowledged and deeply admired within Flagler County community and beyond.
+Within just a few years, Rego Sensei established the most well-attended IKA dojo worldwide.
+In 2004, the dojo expanded into a full-time storefront location, and in 2005 he was awarded the IKA’s Martial Artist of the Year honor (later renamed the Master Robert Longo Award of Excellence) in recognition of his role in expanding both the scope and standards of the art.
+His leadership, technical depth, passion for teaching, and genuine care for his students created a world-class dojo that remains widely respected within the Flagler County community and beyond.

 “He is not afraid to see what he sees or challenge normalcy.
 He continues to see the truth, speak the truth and act on the truth.
 He refuses to offer false choices and doubts in the will to lead.
 He speaks with clarity and strategizes opportunities from near and far.
 He prepares and challenges the status quo while facilitating kuzushi with power, speed and control.
 When he aims for perfection he realizes that moving targets are around him.
 Kokondo is a weaker art when he is not leading.
 He is a Master technician, He is now Master George Rego.”